typelevel/typelevel.github.com/posts/2018-08-25-http4s-error-handling-mtl.md

 Well first, let me give you a quick definition of `Lenses` and `Prisms`.
 In a few words we can define:

-- `Lenses` as getters and setters that compose making easy accessing fields of nested data structures.
+- `Lenses` as getters and setters that compose making the accessing of nested data structure's fields quite easy.
 - `Prisms` as first-class pattern matching that let us access branches of an ADT and that also compose.

 And the idea of `Classy Optics` is to "associate each type a typeclass full of optics for that type".